Discrete Approximate Circle Bundles: Experiments

 where $\tilde{\mu}_{\rho} = \sum_{l\in L}l\ v_{\rho}(l)$.
 Setting $\pi(v_{\rho})\in\mathbb{RP}^{2}$ equal to the axis associated with the minimum eigenvalue of $\widetilde{M}_{\rho}$ yields a well-defined map $\pi:X_{\text{prism}}\to\mathbb{RP}^{2}$.\\

-To classify and coordinatize the resulting discrete approximate circle bundle, we constructed a cover $\mathcal{U} = \{U_{j}\}_{j=1}^{73}$ of $\mathbb{RP}^{2}$ and used the sparse circular coordinates algorithm to obtain a family of discrete approximate local trivializations, then used Construction~\ref{const: maxmin Procrustes} to obtain a witness $\Omega\in C^{1}(\mathcal{N}(\mathcal{U});\mathbb{Z}_{2})$ and compute characteristic class representatives.
-As suggested by Figure~\ref{fig: Prism density fat fiber}, we found that the standard Euclidean metric was sufficient to model the small portion of $X_{\text{prism}}$ in each $\pi^{-1}(U_{j})$.\\
+To classify the resulting discrete approximate circle bundle and infer the topology of the 3-manifold underlying $X_{\text{prism}}$, we constructed a cover $\mathcal{U} = \{U_{j}\}_{j=1}^{60}$ of $\mathbb{RP}^{2}$; as suggested by Figure~\ref{fig: Prism density fat fiber}, we found (to our surprise) that PCA was sufficient to compute local circular coordinates on the small portion of $X_{\text{prism}}$ in each $\pi^{-1}(U_{j})$.\\